Introduction

 Everything is simple here.
 One command:

-When loading, the operating system will automatically increase the size.
+qemu-img resize kernel-lab-deb11.qcow2 +18GWhen loading, the operating system will automatically increase the size.
 Very convenient!

 Conclusion